Mike Varney

-Mike Varney is an American record producer and music publisher.
+Michael Varney (born 1958) is an American record producer and music publisher.
 He is the founder of the Shrapnel Label Group, which includes Shrapnel Records, Tone Center Records, and Blues Bureau International.
-He also owns 50% of Magna Carta Records, a New York-based label.
-Varney is often credited for popularizing the mid-1980s shred guitar boom, and has continuously specialized in producing musicians within the genres of instrumental rock, hard rock, jazz, jazz fusion, blues, blues-rock, progressive metal, and speed metal.
+He also owns 50% of Magna Carta Records, a New York–based label.
+Varney is often credited with popularizing the mid-1980s shred guitar boom, and has continuously specialized in producing musicians within the genres of instrumental rock, hard rock, jazz, jazz fusion, blues, blues-rock, progressive metal, and speed metal.

 Early life

 Mike Varney grew up in Novato, California, in the San Francisco Bay Area.
 Before forming Shrapnel Records, Varney played extensively with the pre-punk band, The Nuns.
 The Nuns were one of the most successful bands in the Bay Area at that time, regularly selling out at the local venues and clubs.
 He co-wrote and performed "Rock Justice" along with Jefferson Airplane and Jefferson Starship's Marty Balin, released by EMI in 1980.
 Varney also led his band, Cinema, which received wide recognition in the San Francisco Bay Area.
 He was known for searing lead guitar runs performed on his collection of Gibson SG guitars.